Root Canal Treatment Asheville

 Of course, pain isn’t pleasant, but it is important.
 Pain is usually the body’s way of telling you that something is wrong.
 In the case of a toothache, that pain may be sending the message that you have an infected tooth.
 If so, then root canal therapy may be necessary.
-In Asheville, root canal is the dental procedure Dr. White performs to remove the infection from inside your tooth, save the tooth and restore your healthy smile.
+In Asheville, a root canal treatment is the dental procedure Dr. White performs to remove the infection from inside your tooth, save the tooth, and restore your healthy smile.
+Call us today to learn if a root canal is what you need for better oral health.

 How Does Tooth Infection Begin?